-Ben contributes to The Athenaeum Review, an arts journal at UT Dallas, where he reviews books on music, and wrote for DJBooth, a site dedicated to hip hop.
+Ben also contributes to The Athenaeum Review, an arts journal at UT Dallas, where he reviews books on music.
 Ben holds a Master’s in theological studies.
-His scholarly writing on hip hop and religion was featured in a co-written chapter for the book Kendrick Lamar and the Making of Black Meaning (Routledge, 2019).
+His scholarly writing was featured in a co-written chapter for the book Kendrick Lamar and the Making of Black Meaning (Routledge, 2019).

 Ben is currently at work on a series of Western Expansions, film criticisms linking the Western genre to representations of whiteness, several of which have been published thus far.
 He is also at work on a memoir in essays about his religious upbringing in the midst of early 2000s pop culture.